dronekit/dronekit-python/docs/examples/follow_me.rst

 The source code for this example is a good starting point for your own application, from here you can use all python language features and libraries (OpenCV, classes, lots of packages etc...)

-Next, take a look at the full :doc:`DroneKit-Python API Reference <automodule>` for more information.
+Next, take a look at the full :ref:`api_reference` for more information.